 Unlike cooking on the stovetop or oven, where the heat is much higher and food often simmers without a lid, wine and liquor don't boil down and reduce in a slow cooker.
 So instead of subtle wine undertones, you may end up with the harsh flavor of "raw" alcohol, which is far from appetizing.

-→ Follow this tip: Use wine or liquor, just use the given amount.
-Otherwise, use wine or liquor to deglaze the pan after browning the meat, then add it to the slow cooker.
-The high heat will cook off the alcohol.
-You can also skip the liquor altogether.
+Follow this tip: If a recipe calls for wine or liquor, just use the given amount.
+Otherwise, use wine or liquor to deglaze the pan after browning meat, then add it to the slow cooker.

 5. Don't add dairy products too soon.

-Adding dairy products — like milk, cheese, sour cream, or yogurt — too soon will cause them to curdle.
+Adding dairy products like milk, cheese, or sour cream too soon will cause them to curdle.

-→ Follow this tip: Wait until the very end of cooking to add any dairy products to the slow cooker.
+Follow this tip: Wait until the very end of cooking to add any dairy products to the slow cooker.
 And don't forget a splash of something acidic or some fresh herbs too!

 What are your best tips for using a slow cooker?